Russell Gage Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 Matchup vs. Buffalo

-- The 184.2 yards per game the Bills are giving up through the air makes them the NFL's best pass defense.
+- The 184.2 passing yards the Bills yield per game makes them the NFL's best pass defense this season.

-- The Bills have allowed 11 passing TDs this year (0.7 per game), ranking them first among NFL defenses.

 Recent Performances